ThePotatoChronicler/slimlog/README.md

   - Translates instructions to processor instructions
   - May perform translation-time optimisations

+## Versioning
+Versions are whatever until 1.0.0 when all the major TODOs are completed

 ## TODOs
 At this point, the parser is *functional*, it will parse programs just fine, but it will not report any kind of syntax error whatsoever, instead handing out a cryptic error message